oracle/nosql-examples/examples-nosql-cluster-deployment/MRTABLE.md

 ````

 [In this blog](https://blogs.oracle.com/nosql/nosql-crdt), we discussed how vital conflict detection and resolution is in an active-active replication.
--    Oracle NoSQL Multi-Region solution enabling predictable low latency and response time from anywhere in the world
+-    Oracle NoSQL Multi-Region solution enabling predictable low latency and response time from anywhere in the world.
 -    Oracle continues to improve the developer experience by introducing CRDTs that perform automatic merging and bookkeeping of value update across regions, alleviating the pain of multi-region reconciliation from your app development experience.

 A Multi-Region table is a global logical table that eliminates the problematic and error-prone work of replicating data between regions, enabling developers to focus on application business logic.

 Now it is time to test this New Concept: **conflict-free replicated data type**.
-Scripts are available [here](https://github.com/dario-vega/crdt-blog-nosql)
+Scripts are available [here.](https://github.com/dario-vega/crdt-blog-nosql)

 # Backup/Restore using Migrator Tool
 The instructions below specify a manual procedure for creating a backup of a multi-region table and a procedure for restoring that table in the event of table level data loss or corruption.

-**NOTE** This exemple is provided for educational purposes only.
+**NOTE** This example is provided for educational purposes only.

-The [migrator-export-users.json](./script/migrator-export-users.json) and [migrator-import-users.json](./script/migrator-import-users.json) show an exemple of scripts used to export/import data in a MR table configuration.
+The [migrator-export-users.json](./script/migrator-export-users.json) and [migrator-import-users.json](./script/migrator-import-users.json) show an example of scripts used to export/import data in a MR table configuration.
 In this case, we are exporting in a region, and we decided to do the import in the other region.

 ````
 ~/nosql-migrator-1.3.0/runMigrator --config migrator-export-users.json